 Atherosclerosis and plaques

-Most strokes and heart attacks are the result of the complex process of atherosclerosis.
+Most strokes and heart attacks are the result of the

 The process builds up plaques in the inside walls of arteries, or blood vessels that supply the heart and other organs and tissues with oxygen and nutrients.
 The plaques are made of calcium, fats, cholesterol, and other bloodborne substances.